By Valerie Andrews

 Consider the skill it takes to make a wreath, whip up some homemade grog, orchestrate a dinner for 12, prepare for extra houseguests, keep the peace among different family members, organize the entertainment, and get to know new members of the tribe.

-This is may be the greatest gift of the holiday season—the opportunity to draw on all our resources.
+This may be the greatest gift of the holiday season—the opportunity to draw on all our resources.
 To huddle together, making our own warmth and light.

 Valerie Andrews is the founder and Chief Storyteller of Reinventing Home.